vosen/ZLUDA/README.md

 ## Details

  * Is ZLUDA a drop-in replacement for CUDA?\
-   Yes, but certain applications use CUDA in ways which make it incompatible with  ZLUDA.
+   Yes, but certain applications use CUDA in ways which make it incompatible with  ZLUDA
- * What is the status of the project\
+ * What is the status of the project?\
    This project is a Proof of Concept.
 About the only thing that works currently is  Geekbench (and not even completely).
 It's amazingly buggy and incomplete.
 You  should not rely on it for anything serious
  * Is it an Intel project?
 Is it an NVIDIA project?\
    No, it's a private project
  * What is the performance?\
-   Performance can be clode to the performance of similarly written OpenCL code (see  GeekBench results in the previous section).
+   Performance can be close to the performance of similarly written OpenCL code (see  GeekBench results in the previous section).
 NVIDIA GPUs and Intel GPUs have  different architecture and feature set.
 Consequently, certain NVIDIA features have  to be emulated in ZLUDA with performance penalty.
 Additionally, performance of  ZLUDA will be always lower than the performance of code specifically optimized for Intel GPUs
  * How it's different from AMD HIP or Intel DPC++ Compatibility toolkit?\
    Both are porting toolkits which require programmer's effort to port applications  to the API in question.
 With ZLUDA existing applications "just work" on an Intel  GPU (if you are lucky and ZLUDA supports the particular subset of CUDA)
  * Which Intel GPU are supported?\